 I decided to go with 500px since Flickr has a limit of 1000 photos on its free tier.
 Furthermore, Flickr is also known for image hosting and I was looking for something more of a community instead.

 I also opened a new Instagram account, focused a bit on DSLR and a lot on smartphone photography.
 I quickly learnt that some photos are might not look as good on a small screen, even when they look good on a bigger one.

 I must say that I was a bit naive when I first started.
 Turns out, I am just a little fish in a big pond.
 It's a bit frustrating uploading a picture you really like and end up receiving a handful of likes.

 I know, I know.
 I shouldn't care about statistics and just enjoy the ride; after all, I'm just doing this for fun for its own sake.

-I'm still trying to come up with a good workflow but so far I managed to use color labels to categorise my photos as: Public (for those I don't mind uploading to 500px, for example), Protected (for those that I'll share to specific groups, e.g. friends) or Private (for close-friends).
+I'm still trying to come up with a good workflow but so far I managed to use colour labels to categorise my photos as: Public (for those I don't mind uploading to 500px, for example), Protected (for those that I'll share to specific groups, e.g. friends) or Private (for close-friends).
 I went full programmer.

 The learning curve of Lightroom is somewhat steep and I have still so many things to master.
 For now, I try to tweak the photos to fix my inexperience.
 For instance, for most of the photos I run the auto tone adjustments.
-I try not to mess with colors too much, though; just enough to give the picture the same vibrancy that the original scene had.
+I try not to mess with colours too much, though; just enough to give the picture the same vibrancy that the original scene had.

-I'm also very fond of the preexisting filters – specially
+I'm also very fond of the pre-existing filters – specially

 Flat, which "flattens" the shadows of the image, making them a more consistent tone of dark grey.